-Harry thinks about that.
-He decides, ruefully, that they might've missed the mark with the 'power he knows not'.
+Harry thought about that.
+He decided, ruefully, that they might've missed the mark with the 'power he knows not'.
 Someone had to survive Voldemort, grow up, have the Hallows fall into his lap, and make history.

-Prophecy wasn't complicated at all, he realised bitterly.
-The universe was an open book; one just needed the memo.
+Prophecy wasn't complicated at all, he realised bitterly, the universe was an open book.
 He remembered, then, what Death had revealed.
 Fate and time are the same concept viewed from different perspective.